Trombone lesson: slow air

 1. Sigh deeply.
 Be really sad and let go of all your air.
 This releases tensions in your breathing machinery.

 5. Focus on the music.
 Do I play in tune?
 How does this note fit the current chord?
 Any alternate slide positions that make this phrase easier to play?
+Anything that shifts focus from potentially fighting your instrument.

 6. Play flexibility exercises starting in the low range, going higher and higher.
 Make sure to keep the slow flow sensation all the way up in the high register.

-7. Do NOT use your body as a giant compressor, make sure your lips and embouchure strength handle the high range instead.
+7. Do not use your body as a giant compressor, make sure your lips and embouchure strength handle the high range instead.

-Hope this helps!
+I hope this helps!
 Comments are always welcome.

-Anders
+Anders Larson

 0 Comments